sugarchain-project/whitepaper/README.md

 <h1 align="center">
-Sugarchain: A PoW blockchain with fast transaction and accurate block reward halving with no rounding errors
+Sugarchain: A PoW blockchain with fast transactions and accurate block reward halvings with no rounding errors
 </h1>